groovywave/blog-with-astro/src/content/posts/FRIENDS/fill-in.md

 tags: ["FRIENDS",]
 ---

 M: Remember that guy from cooking school I told you about that put Cilantro with everything?
-\r
 P: Oh sure, Cilantro Larry.
-\r
 M: well, I'm gonna fill in for him as food critic for the Chelsea Reporter.